nagarajumulpuri/Nepre-F-I/README.md

 The required package is **numpy** and **biopython.**

-The usage for Nepre/iNepre can be found in the corresponding folders (Cutoff).
+The usage for Nepre/iNepre can be found in the corresponding folders.

 **CopyRight** \
 Nepre/iNepre is created by LiuLab of Beijing Computation Science Research Center (CSRC).